rockdaboot/wget2/docs/wget2.md

   Specify a comma-separated list of MIME types that will be downloaded.
 Elements of list may contain wildcards.
   If a MIME type starts with the character '!' it won't be downloaded, this is useful when trying to download something with exceptions.
+If server doesn't specify the MIME type of a file it will be considered as 'application/octet-stream'.
 For example, download everything except images:

       wget2 -r https://<site>/<document> --filter-mime-type=*,\!image/*